 The white cotton mull summer dress, right, might have been worn by an American Gibson Girl c.
 1902-1904.
 It's to be found in Our New Clothes: Acquisitions of the 1990s.
 This collection ranges from a court lady's late 17th c. silk mantua to a man's red velvet suit designed by Tom Ford for Gucci in the 1990s.
 Also included are explanations of what made each garment a specially prized addition to the Met's collection.

-Dangerous Liaisons: Fashion and Furniture in the Eighteenth Century.
+The tableau of 18th c.
+French gowns, lower left, is from my all-time favorite costume book, Dangerous Liaisons: Fashion and Furniture in the Eighteenth Century.
 This book is the catalogue to one of the most ravishing costume exhibitions ever mounted at the Met.
 The specially-created mannequins were posed not in display cases, but in the Museum's period rooms, almost like actors and actresses in some exquisite 18th c. drama.
 I love how the relationship between the ornate furnishings and the clothes is so effortlessly shown, and how the mannequins are beautifully "styled", with the appropriate jewelry, shoes, plumes, fans, and hair.
 It's a gorgeous, fanciful book, and one that's been highly prized (and priced!) on the used book market, and I'm so glad it's now available here.